-13 Tare and maintenance
+12 Care and maintenance

-Please follow the instructions below to have the best experience and to prolong the durability of your hearing aids:
+Please follow the instructions below to have the best user experience and to prolong the durability of your hearing aids:

 - 1. Keep your hearing aid clean and dry.
 Wipe the case with a soft cloth or tissue after use to remove grease or moisture.
 Do not use water or solvents, as these can damage the hearing aid(s). - 2.
 Never immerse hearing aids in water or other liquids, as liquids may cause permanent damage to the hearing aids. - 3.
 Avoid rough handling of hearing aids or dropping them on hard surfaces or floors. - 4.
 Do not leave hearing aids in or near direct heat or sunlight, such as in a hot, parked car, as excessive heat can cause damage or deform the casing. - 5.
-Do not wear your hearing aids while showering, swimming, in heavy rain or in a moist atmosphere such as a steam bath or sauna. - 6.
-If your hearing aids do get wet, or if they have been exposed to high humidity or perspiration, they should be left to dry out overnight with the battery out and the battery door open.
-It is also a good idea to put the hearing aids and batteries in a sealed container together with a drying agent (desiccator) overnight.
-Do not use the aids until they are completely dry.
+Do not wear your hearing aid while showering, swimming, in heavy rain or in a moist atmosphere such as a steam bath or sauna. - 6.
+If your hearing aid does get wet, or if it has been exposed to high humidity or perspiration, it should be left to dry out overnight with the battery out and the battery door open.
+It is also a good idea to put the hearing aid and battery in a sealed container together with a drying agent (desiccator) overnight.
+Do not use the aid until it is completely dry.
 Consult your hearing care professional as to which drying agent to use. - 7.
-Remove your hearing aids when applying cosmetics, perfume, aftershave, hair spray, and suntan lotion.
-These might get into the aids and cause damage.
+Remove your hearing aid when applying cosmetics, perfume, aftershave, hair spray, and suntan lotion.
+These might get into the aid and cause damage.

-13.1 Daily maintenance
+12.1 Daily maintenance